Why an EP Study?

 Once the catheter reaches the heart, electrodes at its tip pick up the heart muscle’s electrical activity and a variety of measurements are made.
 These measurements can localise the faulty pathway responsible for the arrhythmia.
 During this “electrical mapping”, the electrophysiologist may induce, through “pacing” (the delivery of tiny electrical impulses through the catheter to the heart muscle), some of the very arrhythmias that are the crux of the problem.
 The events are safe as they occur in a closely monitored and controlled environment and are necessary to ensure the precise location of the problematic tissue.

-Based on this data, as well as information gathered and decisions made before the study, the electrophysiologist may proceed on to perform an “ablation” to permanently remove the abnormal pathway in an attempt to cure the arrythmia.
-If an ablation is not performed, the information obtained during the EP study useful for diagnosis and guide treatment of the arrythmia.
+Based on this data, as well as information gathered before the study, the electrophysiologist may proceed to perform an “ablation” to permanently damage the abnormal pathway to cure your arrhythmia.
+If an ablation is not performed, the information obtained during the EP study will be useful for diagnosis and to guide your ongoing treatment.

 Who Performs the Test and Where